-This seminar will focus on efforts to tackle poverty in Wales, including the role of early intervention, welfare reform and the creation of routes out of poverty.
+This seminar focused on efforts to tackle poverty in Wales, including the role of early intervention, welfare reform and the creation of routes out of poverty.

-It is timed as the Welsh Government phases out its headline anti-poverty programme Communities First - with funding only committed up to 70% of current levels until 2018 - and pursues a new approach to tackling poverty focused around support for those furthest from the labour market and extra support investment in early intervention for children and families.
+It was timed as the Welsh Government phased out its headline anti-poverty programme Communities First - with funding only committed up to 70% of current levels until 2018 - and pursues a new approach to tackling poverty focused around support for those furthest from the labour market and extra support investment in early intervention for children and families.

-Sessions will also consider how economic growth policy for deprived regions and communities in Wales can deliver routes out of poverty.
-Delegates will hear what lessons can be learnt from Lansbury Park, considered to be one of Wales’ most deprived communities.
-Uncertainty over the impact of Brexit on the funding for key Welsh Government skills and employability programmes and use of Structural Funds for regeneration will also be discussed.
+Sessions also considered how economic growth policy for deprived regions and communities in Wales can deliver routes out of poverty.
+Delegates heard what lessons can be learnt from Lansbury Park, considered to be one of Wales’ most deprived communities.
+Uncertainty over the impact of Brexit on the funding for key Welsh Government skills and employability programmes and use of Structural Funds for regeneration was also discussed.

 Price: £95 PLUS VAT